LeetCodes/awesome-machine-learning/README.md

 ## Credits

 * Some of the python libraries were cut-and-pasted from [vinta](https://github.com/vinta/awesome-python)
-* The few go reference I found where pulled from [this page](https://code.google.com/p/go-wiki/wiki/Projects#Machine_Learning)
+* The few go reference I found were pulled from [this page](https://code.google.com/p/go-wiki/wiki/Projects#Machine_Learning)